Invertibility for non-Hermitian and symmetric random band matrices with sublinear bandwidth and discrete entries: Introduction

-Although none of these results on Hermitian band matrices are proven for the non-Hermitian model, we can make the following postulate.
-The fact that a square matrix with discrete $\{\pm 1\}$ entry is invertible with very high probability stems from the fact that we are in the delocalized phase with strong mean-field interaction.
+Although none of these results on Hermitian band matrices are proven for the non-Hermitian model, we can make the following postulate: invertibility with high probability for a random matrix with only discrete entry law should be a mean field type behavior and relies crucially on the mean field structure.
+That is, the fact that the square matrix $M_n$ with discrete $\{\pm 1\}$ entry is invertible with very high probability ($P_n\leq c^n$ as cited) stems from the fact that we are in the delocalized phase with strong mean-field interaction.
 This can be contrasted with random Schrödinger operators in the localized phase (see for example \cite{kirsch2007invitation}), where the Wegner estimate, a quantitative version of invertibility, can generally be established only when the random potentials have a bounded density.
-Now we turn back to the discussion of non-Hermitian band matrices.
-When the band matrix entries have a bounded density, it is possible (and not hard) to prove that the matrix is almost surely invertible for bandwidth $d_n$ much smaller than $n^{1/2}$, but it becomes highly questionable whether the invertibility persists when the entries are discrete over $\{\pm 1\}$.
-To restate the observation, we can use the fact that a non-Hermitian random band matrix with discrete entries is invertible with probability $1-\exp(-\Omega(n^c))$ for some $c>0$ to convince ourselves that the band matrix still shares similar feature as a mean field model in the delocalized regime.
-Although we will not establish this implication in any rigorous way, we hope that this statement would provide enough intuition in our study on the invertibility of such band matrices.
-In particular, the main result of this paper is stated for $d_n\gg n^{1/2}$ (we actually need $d_n\gg n^{2/3}$), and we leave open the possibility of invertibility for $d_n\ll n^{1/2}$.
+Now we turn back to the setting of Theorem \ref{maintheorem}, the discussion of non-Hermitian band matrices.
+When the band matrix entries have a bounded density, it is possibly not hard to prove that the matrix is almost surely invertible for bandwidth $d_n$ much smaller than $n^{1/2}$: this is because we use the bounded density assumption of each entry, so the system may not be required to lie in the delocalized phase.
+However, if the band matrix has only discrete entries, and $d_n\ll n^{1/2}$ so the matrix is in the localized regime, we are not sure whether the lack of mean field behavior can still guarantee invertibility with high probability for this band matrix with discrete entry law.